-Changes in billing for ACP and Telehealth visits prior to and during the pandemic may facilitate ACP conversations.
-ACP conversations ideally involve patients and family members sharing their stories and concerns over multiple visits.
+Changes in Billing for ACP and Telebealth Visits Before and during the Pandemic May Facilitate ACP Conversations

+ACP conversations ideally involve patients and family members sharing their stories and concerns during multiple visits.
 Many clinicians have incorporated ACP conversations into Medicare wellness visits and have electronic medical record (EMR) prompts for this.
-Additionally, in 2016 the Centers for Medicare and Medicaid Services (CMS) allowed for an add-on billing code for ACP, though estimates suggest this is underutilized.
-3,7,8
+In addition, in 2016 the Centers for Medicare and Medicaid Services allowed for an add-on billing code for ACP, though estimates suggest this is underused.

 COVID-19 has catapulted telehealth into daily practice for many clinicians.
 Many patients find Telehealth visits acceptable, and in some situations preferable.
-Telehealth and telephone visits, now more easily billable, enable patients to follow-up on ACP conversations without having to return to the office.
+Telehealth and telephone visits, now more easily billable, enable patients to follow up on ACP conversations without having to return to the office.
 Incorporating ACP conversations into telehealth and telephone visits and dividing up these visits among members of a multidisciplinary team may help overcome the identified barrier of insufficient time during patient visits to complete ACP.
 A multidisciplinary approach to ACP conversations offers unique perspectives of clinicians of different disciplines, such as physicians, advance practice providers, nurses, and social workers.
-Telehealth also facilitates healthcare surrogate decision-makers joining the conversation if they are physically distancing during the pandemic, do not live locally, or have a busy schedule.
-Telehealth visits are not a solution for every patient, including our most vulnerable patients who don't have reliable access to the internet, smartphones, or tablets.
+Telehealth also facilitates health care surrogate decision makers joining the conversation if they are physically distancing during